How to Know When You Need a Break

 Not sure what it means to be “highly sensitive”?

 Dr. Elaine Aron is an expert in the field of high sensitivity.
-On her website, she presents an extremely helpful description of a highly sensitive person, including a self-test.
+She presents an extremely helpful description of a highly sensitive person on her website, including a self-test.

 Other physical symptoms:

 - Fight or flight response — either throwing a tantrum or heading for the hills

 - Adverse effects to all five senses, including decreased (or no) appetite*

 - *Note: I lost 4.8 lbs that week, which I suppose could be considered one of the silver linings??
 I was too nervous and agitated to eat a proper meal.
 Guess I should reconsider the next time I want to purchase the Food Pass — since I only showed up twice.

 Here are some known methods and general ways of dealing with over-stimulation and sensory overload:

 - Breathing exercises

 - Retreating to a quiet and comfortable place

 - Learning, managing or avoiding your triggers